cgwathne/baltimore_vacant_policy_analysis/README.md

 ### Terms

 **Vacants:** Coded by the city as any building that has been abandoned or has multiple outstanding violations.
 These lots may or may not appear in one of the 4 "programs" outlined below.

 **Adopt-A-Lot:** Program that enables citizens to adopt/steward designated empty plots of land for private use.

 **Open-Bid:** Program that enables citizens to purchase certain vacant parcels; includes "Vacants to Value" program.

 **Receivership:** Program that encompasses a suite of targeted city activities intended to preserve and sustain “middle market neighborhoods.”
 Consists of targeted housing code enforcement; issuance of citations for negligence; seizure of properties; and legal transfer of deed to new receiving entity.

 **Demolition:** Includes city sponsored, targeted demolition of abandoned or neglected properties.

+**City Ownership:** Sub-category of parcels that include "Mayor" and/or "City Council" in Owner field of real property records.

 Script 3 (detailed below) produces numerical outputs describing the extent of overlap between these programs and parcel subsets.
 The graphic below depicts the primary areas of overlap.